 This post originally appeared in Organic Insider.
-If you would like to receive Organic Insider each Wednesday, you can sign up for it HERE.
+If you would like to receive Organic Insider every other Wednesday, you can sign up for it HERE.

 If consumers are seeking fair and balanced information about GMOs, they certainly will not find it on the new FDA/USDA/EPA website called Feed Your Mind.

 This site is part of the Agricultural Biotechnology Education and Outreach Initiative, which was funded by Congress, and is intended “to share science-based information that educates, informs and broadens understanding about agricultural biotechnology for consumers.”